Eat Local for Labor Day

-This is it…summer’s last hurrah before a new school season starts.
-Celebrate Labor Day by feasting on local organic food from Oryana.
-At this time of year you can eat meals that are composed entirely of locally produced and grown food and Oryana is the best place to pick up all your weekend feast goodies.
-From heirloom tomatoes, sweet corn and bright zucchini to locally raised beef and pork, crusty bread and wine, the options are plentiful and fresh.
-Stock up for the weekend and be inspired by one of these recipes.
+This is it…the last hurrah before cold weather sets in.
+Celebrate the fall season by feasting on local organic food from Oryana.
+At this time of year you can eat meals that are composed entirely of locally produced and grown food and Oryana is the best place to pick up all your local feast goodies.
+From heirloom tomatoes, crunchy cabbage, and bright zucchini to locally raised beef and pork, crusty bread and wine, the options are plentiful and fresh.
+Stock up and be inspired by one of these recipes.

 Zucchini Corn Ricotta Fritters